apoorvagnihotri/big-little-net/README.md

 ## Scope

 The scope of this reproducibility challenge is to reproduce the table given below.
-And try to come up with a generalized application that would take ResNet like Architectures and come up with Big-Little Architecture for the same.

 | Model                   | Top-1 Error (%) |
 |-------------------------|-----------------|